PlumpMath/F2014/networking/prog/readme.txt

 Implemented in C.

-Currently unfinished.
-Implemented a priority queue to track nodes.
-Dijkstra's implementation does not return proper output.
+Finished.
+Implements proper Dijkstra's algorithm.

-Summary is printed to output.txt.
-Routing tables are not implemented.
+Summary and routing tables are printed to output.txt.

 Attached is a simple Makefile to compile the code.

+To build:                 make
+To rebuild:               make rebuild
+To remove compiled files: make clean
+To run:                   ./dijkstra graph.txt